How to Use Docker & Container Manager on a Synology NAS

 Container Manager Project Tab.

-Speaking transparently, I don’t think that there’s any reason to create a Docker container on a Synology NAS using the Synology GUI anymore.
+Speaking transparently, I don’t think that there’s any reason to create a Container on a Synology NAS using the Synology GUI anymore.

 Docker Compose files have always provided an easier setup process and allow you to maintain the configuration of the container in case you ever need to recreate or move it.

-Think of it this way – if you purchase a Proxmox server and want to move all of your Docker containers over to it, Docker Compose will allow you to move the entire container, its data, and start it up by running a single command.
+Think of it this way – if you purchase a Proxmox server and want to move all of your Containers over to it, Docker Compose will allow you to move the entire container, its data, and start it up by running a single command.

 If you don’t use Docker Compose, you’ll be forced to recreate each Container using either Docker Compose, a Docker Run command, or something like Portainer, so this is a pretty significant improvement for portability.